 Honied Muesli Bars

-This recipe is based on one from Supergrains by Chrissy Freer, published by Murdoch Books.
-Knowing what is going into your muesli bars is the key – it makes them so much healthier and tastier.
+Knowing what is going into your muesli bars is the key to good ones – it makes them so much healthier and tastier.

 - Preheat the oven to 140ºC (120°C fan-forced).
-Lightly grease a shallow 20 x 30 cm baking tin and line the base and sides with non-stick baking paper.
+Lightly grease a shallow 20 x 30cm (base measurement) slice tin and line the base and sides with non-stick baking paper.

 - Put the honey and oil in a small saucepan over medium heat and stir until well combined and heated through.
 Set aside.

 - Bake for 45–55 minutes or until the surface is dark golden brown all over.
-Cool completely in the tin before cutting into 24 bars.
+Cool completely in the tin before cutting into 24 bars with a sharp knife.

 - For extra-crisp muesli bars, store in an airtight container in the fridge.